TheSaltedKing/ARMSX2/README.md

 ARMSX2 is available on the Google Play Store once released.

 # Additional Credits
+PCSX2 – ARMSX2 would not be possible without the legendary work from the PCSX2 team.
 Thank you to discord user @fffathur and @em2008 for creating and working on the logo!
 Thank you to discord user @tanossh.i for creating and working on the ARMSX2 website!
 Thank you to discord user .stern. / Developer @SternXD for his contributions to the project!